-Worms and other parasites may be present in the environment (yours or the breeders) or they may have inherited them directly from their mother through the mother’s milk.
+Worms and other parasites such as giardia may be present in the environment (yours or the breeders' if you just brought the puppy home) or they may have inherited them directly from their mother through the mother’s milk.

 When a dog is stressed such as when they are shipped via airlines or moved to a new home, the stress of it causes Coccidia to arise and cause diarrhea.

 Even humans get Giardia when they drink water that is contaminated such as if you were to drink water from a stream.
 Dogs and other animals can get Giardia and when they have this parasite, they are plagued with diarrhea.